 This course provides an in‐depth introduction to a global model for health services delivery and provides students with the opportunity to compare and contrast systems in Sweden and the United States.
-Participants will spend substantial time out in the field visiting Stockholm and Malmo‐area health facilities, historical sites, and universities.
+Participants will spend substantial time out in the field visiting Stockholm health facilities, historical sites, and the highly acclaimed Karolinska Institute.

 The Organization for Economic Co‐operation and Development (OECD) and The Commonwealth Fund rank Sweden among the best healthcare systems in the world.
 In addition, the healthcare system in Sweden is often used as a model by other countries.
 This international health course explores questions such as these: What makes Swedish healthcare system one of the best?
 How much of that can be replicated in other parts of the world?
 Cross‐cultural learning will be facilitated onsite for the students through lectures by Swedish healthcare professionals, site visits, interactions with locals and diverse members of the student group, debriefing sessions onsite (cultural processing) and daily journaling of reflections.
 This course will bring together students in health disciplines from two different academic institutions, at various academic levels, which will allow for personal growth and rich exchange of ideas.
 For 2017, participating institutions will include Central Michigan University and Indiana University, Fairbanks School of Public Health.

 Students will learn key facts about Swedish healthcare, specifically, historical and social development, governance (healthcare law, monitoring and policy, county councils, and the role of the patient), financing, and service provision (private vs. public, purchaser‐provider split, and public health services).
 In addition, the students will broaden their knowledge of European healthcare: What is local and what is European when it comes to healthcare system performance in Sweden?
 The students will analyze recent developments, such as patient choice as an engine for improved performance and provision of healthcare services to the elderly and refugee populations.